Algeria: Freedom for Boualem Sansal!

 We welcome all those who work with the word and are willing to join us in this endeavor.

 We stand by our word.
-PEN Berlin was founded on June 10, 2022, and currently has almost 600 members.
+PEN Berlin was founded on June 10, 2022, and currently (November 2024) has almost 730 members.
+PEN Berlin is member of PEN International and of the German Conference on Literature.